Object functions and properties

 int Object.Baseline

-If you want to get the baseline and it returns 0, then the baseline is the object's Y co-ordinate.
+If you want to get the effective object's baseline, and Baseline's property value is 0, then the baseline is the object's Y co-ordinate.

 IMPORTANT: If two or more Objects (or Characters, and so on) have equal Baseline, their draw order is undefined, and should not be relied upon.
 This is because of how sprite sorting is done in the engine.

-will change object's 4 baseline to a line positioned at y coordinate 100.
+will change oDoor object's baseline to a line positioned at y coordinate 100.

 See also: Character.Baseline, Object.Y, SetWalkBehindBase